darktable-org/dtdocs/content/preferences-settings/lua-options.md

 ---

 lua scripts installer don't show again
-: Check this box to not show the lua scripts installer in the lighttable if no lua scripts are installed
+: Check this box to hide the [lua scripts installer](../module-reference/utility-modules/lighttable/lua-scripts-installer.md) in the lighttable if no lua scripts are installed.